Admission to VCSU Graduate Studies

 Students may be admitted with provisional status when not all requirements for admission are met, or their GPA is below 3.0, but other materials show potential.
 Applicants with a GPA below 3.0 must submit scores from at least one examination such as the Graduate Record Examination (GRE), the Miller Analogies Test (MAT), the Praxis II–Principles of Learning and Teaching, or National Teaching Board for Professional Standards.
 Scores will be used to assess students’ previous educational achievement levels and to evaluate their potential for meeting the demands of coursework at the graduate level.

-The concentration faculty may make a recommendation to the Director of the Office of Graduate Studies for Provisional Admission.
+The concentration faculty may make a recommendation to the Dean of Graduate Studies for Provisional Admission.
 Accompanying the recommendation will be specific standards of performance that must be satisfied for a change to full graduate status.
 Students admitted under Provisional status may not earn more than nine (9) semester hours of graduate credit in this status.

 Provisional admission may be granted: